JunSuzukiJapan/line-bitty/README.md

 # line-botty

-Framework of LINE Messaging API Application with AWS Lambda and TypeScript.
+LINE Bot Framework with AWS Lambda and TypeScript.

 # Requirements